 However, traditional burials can be quite costly.
 Family and friends often want to honor the deceased, but it can be difficult on a budget.

 Luckily, there are more and more burial alternatives arising every day.
 These burial alternatives are respectful and are much more affordable than a traditional burial.
+According to Kim Wilhelm, you can find and manage all the costs associated with final expenses.

 Keep reading below to learn about three of the most affordable burial alternatives.